 (4) Recovery Aid

 High-intensity intermittent activity, as seen within rugby sevens, results in exercise induced muscle damage (EIMD), which can cause muscle soreness and a loss in muscle function.
 This can lead to impaired performance if competing in a tournament over 2 days, whilst potentially impacting for others upon return to training if not managed appropriately.
-Athletes have therefore turned there attention to recovery modalities with nutrition playing an important role.
+Athletes have therefore turned their attention to recovery modalities with nutrition playing an important role.

 The first consideration is optimising dietary intake.
-Players should ensuring sufficient total energy intake.
+Players should ensure sufficient total energy intake.
 The expenditure of rugby sevens players throughout a days competition can add up with warm-up, matches and recovery.
-We have already discussed the influence of exercise-induced muscle damage, but with collision sport athletes it is also important to consider the increased energy expenditure of collision-induced muscle damage, which should be factored in to the recovery nutrition and energy intake.
+We have already discussed the influence of exercise-induced muscle damage, but with collision sport athletes it is also important to consider the increased energy expenditure of collision-induced muscle damage, which should be factored in to recovery nutrition and energy intake.

 As we have already covered the role of protein and carbohydrate within this recovery section, we shall now turn our attention to alternative nutrition sources.
 The intake of adequate intake of fruit and vegetables will provide a source of dietary polyphenols which play a beneficial role in recovery due to their anti-inflammatory and antioxidant properties, as well as proving nutrients important for health.
 For example, the consumption of dark fruits (e.g. blueberries, blackberries) for muscle recovery is often promoted.